ciao-lang/alldocs/README.md

 # General Ciao documentation

-This bundle contains manuals that put together the documentation for the Ciao language, implementation, tools, and other relevant bundles.
+This bundle contains the set of manuals that constitute the basic documentation for the Ciao language, implementation, and tools, as well as a number of selected bundles.

 See [Manifest.pl](Manifest/Manifest.pl) for details.